Champii/og/README.md

 # This will just build the sources (if needed)
 make build

+# This needs the previous version of `og` binary at global scope.
 # To Recompile Og to Go + build + test
 make bootstrap

+# Needs the previous version of `og` binary at global scope.
+# It recompiles og from the previous global version
+# Handy in case of mistake in the source
+make rebootstrap

 # And install
 sudo make install